 Population densities initially co-related to "good climate for life", and have subsequently had less to do with this fact as modern systems have been able to ignore these issues.
+Population Density of the United States

 In the U.S. it is fairly easy to see geographic dependent patterns in settlement.